 How to judge a utility app

 A good utility does one thing well.
-A scanner scans, a converter converts, a widget shows your battery levels.
+A scanner scans, a converter converts, a widget shows your battery level.
 When one app promises ten tools in a bundle, each tool is usually mediocre and the app fills up with ads and upsells.
-So before installing anything, ask what the one job is.
+So before you install anything, ask what the one job is.
 Then check two practical things on the store page.
 Does it offer a widget or a Lock Screen control, so the tool sits one tap away?
-And does it support Shortcuts, so you can build it into your routines?
-In 2026, those two features are the quickest way to tell an app built with care from a quick port chasing downloads.
+And does it list a Shortcuts action, so you can fold it into a routine?
+In 2026, with the Control Center now spread across customizable pages and the Lock Screen able to hold your own controls instead of just the flashlight and camera, those two answers are the quickest way to tell an app built with care from a quick port chasing downloads.

 Check what your device already does